Destination-based cash flow tax: Context

-Current corporate tax system
+1993–2017 corporate tax system

-Some argue that the U.S. corporate tax rate at 21% is the "highest in the industrialized world", while others argue it isn't.
+Between 1993 and 2017, the top U.S. tax income bracket taxed corporations at a rate of 35%.
+Some argue this rate is the "highest in the industrialized world", while others argue it isn't.
 The rate varies from sector to sector, and can be as low as 21% in the manufacturing industry.
 A high tax rate would place the U.S. at a "competitive disadvantage in the global marketplace." and encourages corporations to move to countries with lower taxes.
 The current tax system also provides a "tax deduction for imported goods", providing another incentive for companies to leave.
 Companies that import inventory before ultimately selling their product domestically to U.S. consumers can deduct the cost of imports from their taxable income as part of cost of goods sold giving the company a sometimes sizable benefit.
 As explained in Forbes, the border-adjustment tax "would move away from a direct income tax, and more toward an indirect "cash flow" tax" where a "corporation would be entitled to immediately deduct the cost of all asset purchases." and the "corporate tax rate would be reduced to 20%.
 Although this is being compared to a value added tax (VAT), "under a typical VAT...the corporation couldn't deduct its wages." but under the Brady and Ryan blueprint, wages could be deducted so this would be an "indirect VAT."

 Under current law, the U.S. has a true "income tax," which is a direct tax on [.] the income of a corporation... but not on the total income.
 [T]he corporation is permitted to deduct both the cost of any goods sold -- whether produced or purchased for resale -- and general and administrative expenses like wages, advertising, interest expense, depreciation, etc...
 Once you've settled onto that net income number, a 35% income tax is assessed.